 1. Take A Walk

-A favorite mountain walk is much closer to home in Dublin and like the beach walk it’s nice and easy.
-Sugarloaf mountain is perfectly formed and the gentle climb to it’s 500 meters height rewards you with gorgeous views of the surrounding countryside.
-Of course The Wicklow Mountains are an absolute wonderland for walkers.
+A favourite mountain walk is much closer to home in Dublin and like the beach walk, it’s nice and easy.
+Sugarloaf mountain is perfectly formed and the gentle climb to its 500 meters height rewards you with gorgeous views of the surrounding countryside.
+Of course, The Wicklow Mountains are an absolute wonderland for walkers.
 Ireland’s largest national park boasts a stunning rolling landscape of mountain peaks, swathes of forests, tranquil lakes and twisting country roads.

 2. Take A Seaweed Bath

 This is the perfect way to unwind, detox the body and you don’t have to lift a finger!
-There are seaweed baths all over Ireland but my favorite has to be the century old Kilcullen Baths in Enniscrone in county Sligo.
+There are seaweed baths all over Ireland but my favourite has to be the century-old Kilcullen Baths in Enniscrone in County Sligo.
 The Edwardian bathhouse is still intact complete with deep porcelain baths, brass faucets and individual wooden steam cabinets.

-After a favorite invigorating walk there’s nothing better than a relaxing steam followed by a soak in a heated bath full of Atlantic seawater and iodine-rich rejuvenating seaweed.
+After a favourite invigorating walk, there’s nothing better than relaxing steam followed by a soak in a heated bath full of Atlantic seawater and iodine-rich rejuvenating seaweed.
 Aches, pains, cares and worries just float away and the sense of well-being afterwards is nothing less than heavenly.
-If there are no seaweed baths near you, there’s some wonderful products available online now so you can enjoy the superpowers of a seaweed bath in the comfort of your own home!
+If there are no seaweed baths near you, there are some wonderful products available online now so you can enjoy the superpowers of a seaweed bath in the comfort of your own home!
 I can’t recommend it highly enough!